Adelaide City FC: Supporters

 Adelaide City has traditionally drawn its support from the broader Italian community of Adelaide, South Australia.
 While based in the north-eastern suburbs, its lengthy history as a National Soccer League side means it has supporters based right across the city.
-For six seasons, it was Adelaide's only representative at national level.
+For six seasons, it was Adelaide's only representative at the national level.

 Rivalries

 Adelaide United FC

 Not since their induction into the NSL in 2003 & subsequent A-League Men competition has Adelaide United ever faced against City in professional competition.
-That all changed, when the two teams played against each other in the Round of 16 of the 2022 Australia Cup at ServiceFM Stadium in front of a crowd of 3,327.
+That all changed when the two teams played against each other in the Round of 16 of the 2022 Australia Cup at ServiceFM Stadium in front of a crowd of 3,327.
 Both teams played out a 2-2 draw after extra-time with the game going to a penalty shoot-out.
 United eventually won 4-1 on penalties, with two saves by Joe Gauci preventing City's Jai King & Zak Waters from converting their shots into the back of the net.

 West Adelaide SC

 The club's greatest rival is West Adelaide, a club traditionally backed by Adelaide's Greek community and with whom City contests the Adelaide derby.
 The Italians and Greeks were among the largest migrant communities of South Australia and were strong supporters of their clubs, then called Juventus and Hellas respectively, when both entered the National Soccer League upon its foundation in 1977.
-West was the first Adelaide club to win a national title in 1978, before City claimed its three titles in the following two decades.
+West was the first Adelaide club to win a national title in 1978 before City claimed its three titles in the following two decades.
 Matches between Juventus and Hellas traditionally drew strong crowds, until the latter, then named Adelaide Sharks, withdrew from the NSL and ceased playing senior soccer at any level in 1999.
 In 2008, West Adelaide revived its senior soccer side and resumed playing in the South Australian league, reigniting a once-great derby.
 In 2014, the two sides faced off in the Federation Cup final, which City won 4–1.

 Other rivalries

 Adelaide City's other great rivals include the Melbourne Knights.
 The two sides enjoyed their greatest eras in the 1990s and faced off in three grand finals in four seasons.
 City won two of those finals, both played in Melbourne, while the Croatian-backed Knights defeated Adelaide City for the first time in Adelaide to win the 1995 championship.
 The two sides have not played since 2003, when Adelaide City left the NSL.
 Knights now play in the National Premier Leagues Victoria.

-During its time in the NSL, City enjoyed hard fought, healthy rivalries with the league's other traditionally big clubs, Greek-backed South Melbourne and Sydney Olympic, Italian-backed Marconi and Croatian-backed Sydney United.
+During its time in the NSL, City enjoyed hard-fought, healthy rivalries with the league's other traditionally big clubs, Greek-backed South Melbourne and Sydney Olympic, Italian-backed Marconi and Croatian-backed Sydney United.

 Since returning to the South Australian competition, City's biggest rivals have included other Italian-backed and north-eastern suburbs clubs, Adelaide Blue Eagles, Campbelltown City and the MetroStars.